great places to visit off the beaten path.

 Along the south side of Merton High Street is where Merton Place, his home, was located.
 It was located near Doel Close, just off Pincott St, and is now remembered through a plaque on the side of the building.
 All the buildings in this development are named after, or connected to, Nelson.

 On the right, at 15 Merton High St, before you reach Abbey Road is:

 The Nelson Arms: This pub marks the site of the lodge and entrance gates to Nelson’s Merton Place.
 The estate originally fell within two parishes.
 The southern part including the house and grounds lay in Merton, while the stables, gardens and remaining farmland lay in Wimbledon.
-A brick-lined tunnel passed under the road, allowing the residents of Merton Place to travel from one part of the estate to the other.
+A brick-lined tunnel passed under the road, allowing the residents of Merton Place to travel from one part of the estate to the other sometimes with Alberta licence.
 The current building dates from 1910.
 Its front is decorated with a unique series of murals by Garters of Poole, depicting Lord Nelson and HMS Victory.
 The interior is quite a contrast – very modern with Warhol style pictures and leather sofas.